You are currently browsing: Posts Tagged ‘Iraq’

 Condoleezza Rice speaking in Spokane

 Whitworth University is bringing Condoleezza Rice as part of their President’s Leadership Forum on Thursday, October 9th at the Convention Center.
-PJALS is working with other local groups including Vets for Peace and Occupy Spokane to organize a nonviolent protest outside of her event.
-If you would like to be a part of the planning process please contact Shar at firstname.lastname@example.org or 509-838-7870.
+PJALS is working with Vets for Peace, IWW and Occupy Spokane to organize a nonviolent protest outside of her event.
+Gather at 11:00 am at the Community Building, 35 W. Main, to march together to the Convention Center.
+Our plans include giant heads, street theater, leafletting, and more.

-There are so many reasons to oppose Rice’s visit to Spokane and with recent military escalations in Iraq it has become very timely.
+There are so many reasons to oppose Rice’s visit to Spokane and with military escalations in Iraq it has become very timely.
 While current military decisions are Obama’s, we must not forget the lies from the Bush administration used to justify the illegal Iraq war.
 Among the 935 false statements from the Bush administration following 9/11, 56 came directly from Rice.
+Read more »

 US fighter jets have begun airstrikes on Iraq and bombs are falling.
 Here’s some informative coverage from Democracy Now featuring Phyllis Bennis.